seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 No more; thy husband and the Queen shall die.
 Fairer thou art by far than Hero was,
 Beardless Leander not so strong as I:
-He swom an easy current for his love,
+He swam an easy current for his love,
 But I will through a Hellespont of blood,
-To arrive at Sestos where my Hero lies.
+To arrive at Cestus where my Hero lies.

 **COUNTESS**
 Nay, you'll do more; you'll make the river to